-To be eligible to submit a Full Application, applicants must submit a Concept Paper by the specified due date and time on the FOA cover page.
+To be eligible to submit a Full Application, applicants must submit a Concept Paper by the specified due date and time.

 i.
 Concept Paper Content Requirements

 EERE will not review or consider ineligible Concept Papers (see Section III of the FOA).